-- 1 Click Basic Carpet Reinforcement (BAMTEC flyout). - 2 Select carpet to which you want to apply basic reinforcement: click the carpet polygon. - 3 Enter the following parameters on the Basic Carpet Reinforcement Context toolbar: - Diameter 12 Spacing 0.20 - 🔛 Offset to starting edge 0.100
+- 1 Click Basic Carpet Reinforcement (BAMTEC flyout). - 2 Select carpet to which you want to apply basic reinforcement: click the carpet polygon. - 3 Enter the following parameters on the Basic Carpet Reinforcement Context toolbar: - Diameter 12 mm, - Spacing 0.20 - color of the color